-Morning Star Sanctuary is a private, non-profit entity offering services to victims of domestic violence.
-The agency maintains an emergency 17-bed shelter providing safety, support, and refuge for victims and their children, who may remain in the shelter for up to 90 days.
-In addition to the confidential shelter services for victims needing immediate protection, the agency maintains a 24-hour crisis hotline to assist domestic violence victims seeking information, safety planning or housing.
-Morningstar also offers some extended services, both within the shelter and in the community, such as court advocacy, transitional housing and counseling services.
-It also offers free weekly support group counseling for domestic violence victims, and a group program for children who were exposed to domestic violence growing up.
+The Morning Star Sanctuary was a private, non-profit entity offering services to victims of domestic violence.
+The agency maintained an emergency 16-bed shelter that provided safety, support, and refuge for victims and their children, who could remain in the shelter for up to 90 days.
+In addition to the confidential shelter services for victims needing immediate protection, the agency maintained a 24-hour crisis hotline to assist domestic violence victims seeking information, safety planning or housing.
+The Metro grant program was effective through June 30, 2018.
+Per the Secretary of State Business Services, the Morning Star Sanctuary filed for dissolution on June 19, 2018.